 Definition of Efficient Equipment

-To qualify for this measure the new room air conditioning unit must meet the CEE TIER 1 (equivalent to ENERGY STAR version 3.0 which is effective October 1st 2013) efficiency standards presented above.
+To qualify for this measure the new room air conditioning unit must meet the ENERGY STAR version 4.0 (effective October 26th 2015) efficiency standards presented above.

 Definition of Baseline Equipment

-Time of Sale: the baseline assumption is a new room air conditioning unit that meets the ENERGY STAR Version 2.0 efficiency standards as presented above.
+Time of Sale: the baseline assumption is a new room air conditioning unit that meets the Federal Standard (effective June 1st, 2014) efficiency standards as presented above.

 Early Replacement: the baseline is the existing Room AC for the assumed remaining useful life of the unit and the new baseline as defined above for the remainder of the measure life.